-Julie Heezius is a dedicated Project and Advocacy Officer with a solid background in human rights law.
-She holds a Bachelor's degree in Political Science and a Master's degree in International and European Human Rights Law.
-She specialises in monitoring and reporting online hate speech, utilising legal expertise to support human rights advocacy.

-Breakout Room 1 - The DSA and Trusted Flaggers from a national DSC perspective.

-The session will delve into the crucial role of trusted flaggers under the Digital Services Act (DSA) and create a space for discussion on obstacles and challenges potential trusted flaggers might face.
+Julie Heezius A dedicated Project and Advocacy Officer with a solid background in human rights law.
+Holds a Bachelor's degree in Political Science and a Master's degree in International and European Human Rights Law.
+Specializes in monitoring and reporting online hate speech, utilizing legal expertise to support human rights advocacy.
+Breakout Room 1 - The DSA and Trusted Flaggers from a national DSC perspective The session will delve into the crucial role of trusted flaggers under the Digital Services Act (DSA) and create a space to discuss obstacles and challenges that potential trusted flaggers might face.
 These entities are essential for identifying and reporting illegal online content, acting as a bridge between platforms and regulators to ensure swift and accurate content moderation.
 It will highlight the importance of their work in upholding digital safety and the challenges they encounter in this complex landscape.
 It will, furthermore, explore the role of Digital Service Coordinators (DSCs) in implementing the DSA, with a focus on the approach to the assessment of trusted flagger application and awarding the trusted flagger status.
-A high-level overview of the guidance and application form adopted by the Irish DSC and the challenges encountered to date will also be provided.
+A high-level overview of the guidance and application form adopted by the Irish DSC and the up-to-date challenges encountered will also be provided.

-Andrea Cox

-A pedagogue by profession, Andrea Cox worked in the state administration in creating systems in the preparation of Slovakia for accession to the EU, with an emphasis on the pillar of democracy and human rights.
+Andrea Cox A pedagogue by profession, Andrea Cox worked in the state administration in creating systems in the preparation of Slovakia for accession to the EU, with an emphasis on the pillar of democracy and human rights.
 She has worked as a lecturer in various areas of public policy and communication, lecturing in the countries of the Western Balkans and the Eastern Partnership (Belarus, Moldova and Georgia).
 Since 2017, she has been leading the civic association Digital Intelligence, focusing on digital citizenship, fighting online hate speech and promoting education in this area with a focus on children and parents.
 As of March 2023, she has been elected a member of the Council for Media Services, a state administration body responsible for overseeing compliance with legal regulations governing broadcasting, retransmission, the provision of audiovisual media service on demand and the provision of content-sharing platforms.

-Dana Paraschiv

-Dana Paraschiv joined Coimisiún na Meán (An Coimisiún) in December 2023, as Director of Regulatory Operation in the Platform Supervision and Investigations Division, with direct responsibility for the assessment of applications for Trusted Flagger status and Out of Court Dispute Settlement Bodies certification.
+Dana Paraschiv Dana Paraschiv joined Coimisiún na Meán (An Coimisiún) in December 2023, as Director of Regulatory Operation in the Platform Supervision and Investigations Division, with direct responsibility for the assessment of applications for Trusted Flagger status and Out of Court Dispute Settlement Bodies certification.
 Dana has over 10 years of experience working in supervision and regulation.
 Prior to joining An Coimisiún, Dana worked in the supervision and regulation of occupational pension schemes with the Pensions Authority and in the supervision and regulation of energy markets with the Commission for Regulation of Utilities.
 Dana is a graduate of the Academy of Economic Studies in Bucharest and holds a number of post-graduate diplomas in Alternative Dispute Resolution, Regulation Law and Practice and Organisational Development and a Master's Degree in Leadership and Strategic Management.
+Breakout Room 2 - Algorithmic transparency and the wider impact of AI on society.